 This article explains how to start accepting debit and credit card payments for your FreeAgent invoices using Stripe.

 Stripe lets your customers pay you by debit or credit card.
-Stripe charges you:
+Find out about Stripe charges.

-You can also collect invoice payments online using PayPal and GoCardless.
+You can also collect invoice payments online using PayPal, GoCardless or Tyl by NatWest.

 Setting up Stripe in your FreeAgent Account